lhillber/qca/README.md

 cores available on the machine.

-To run a simulation, use the following Linux terminal command while in the directory containing the scripts.
+To run a simulation, use the following Linux terminal command while in the directory containing the folder called 'simulation'

 ```
-exec -np <n> python3 run.py
+mpiexec -np <n> python3 -m simulation.run
 ```
-where n is the number of cores available on the machine (8 for my 4 core hyper-threaded i7).
+where n is the number of processes you'd like to run in paralell.